European-XFEL/Karabo-slsDetectors/README.md

 ## Installing and Running from PyPI

 The device can further be installed from PyPI and ships in the form of a self-hosting device server.
+All the needed libaries are grafted in, including the ones from slsDetectorPackage.

 To install, run

 ```
 pip install karabo-sls-detectors